Champéry: Education

 In Champéry about 337 or (30.4%) of the population have completed non-mandatory upper secondary education, and 136 or (12.3%) have completed additional higher education (either university or a Fachhochschule).
 Of the 136 who completed tertiary schooling, 48.5% were Swiss men, 20.6% were Swiss women, 16.9% were non-Swiss men and 14.0% were non-Swiss women.

 As of 2000, there was one student in Champéry who came from another municipality, while 77 residents attended schools outside the municipality.

 Sport

 Winter

-The Champéry – Planachaux cable-car (125 passengers) and the new 6 seater chairlift in Grand-Paradis takes skiers to the Portes du Soleil recreational area, at an altitude of 2000 m.
+The Champéry – Planachaux cable car (125 passengers) and the new 6-seater chairlift in Grand-Paradis take skiers to the Portes du Soleil recreational area, at an altitude of 2000 m.
 With 194 ski lifts and over 650 km of ski slopes, this is the largest international ski area in the world.

 Champéry is home to the Skating School Of Switzerland, founded by Swiss Figure Skater Stéphane Lambiel.

+Champery also has one of the steepest ski slopes in the world which Red Bull made a competition on it.